puttanikhileshreddy/TodoApi/README.md

 # TodoApi
-This Simple REST API Written in ASP.net and used basic html and jquery for front end
+This Simple REST API Written in ASP.net and also used basic html and jquery for front end

+# Used
+  1. ASP.net
+  2. DB IN Memory Database